Percutaneous Endoscopic Gastrostomy (PEG)

 Are there complications from PEG placement?

 Complications can occur with the PEG placement.
 Possible complications include pain at the PEG site, leakage of stomach contents around the tube site, and dislodgment or malfunction of the tube.
 Possible complications include infection of the PEG site, aspiration (inhalation of gastric contents into the lungs), bleeding and perforation (an unwanted hole in the bowel wall).
-Your doctor can describe for you symptoms that could indicate a possible complication.
+Your doctor can describe symptoms that could indicate a possible complication.

 How long do these tubes last?
 How are they removed?